vipulnaik/working-drafts/blog/how-my-life-has-improved.md

 My practices and knowledge have changed quite a bit since 2014, though some core elements remain the same.
 Some of these changes are things that are hard to communicate to my past self, but others are easy to communicate.
-It's hard to sepraate them out categorically, so I'll mix them together.
+It's hard to separate them out categorically, so I'll mix them together.

 ### More active self-care (probably something my past self could have understood)